pulumi/automation-api-examples/nodejs/localProgram-tsnode/README.md

 - `/automation`: an `index.ts` containing our Automation API deployment driver.
 This can be run like any normal `typescript` program: `yarn run start` will invoke our program with `ts-node`.

 To run this example you'll need a few pre-reqs:
-1. A Pulumi CLI installation (built from latest source, with node packages linked)
+1. A Pulumi CLI installation ([v2.12.0](https://www.pulumi.com/docs/get-started/install/versions/) or later)
 2. The AWS CLI, with appropriate credentials.

 To run our automation program we just `cd` to the `automation` directory (after installing deps) and `yarn run start`: